openedx/course-discovery/docs/decisions/0032-pathway-retirement.rst

 Decision
 ----------
-A new field `status` will be added to the pathway model.
-This field will support three possible values: `unpublished`, `published` and `retired`.
-Existing pathways will be assigned the "published" status, while any new pathways will be set to "unpublished" by default.
+A new field **status** will be added to the pathway model.
+This field will support three possible values: *unpublished*, *published* and *retired*.
+Existing pathways will be assigned the *published* status (through a data migration), while any new pathways will be set to *unpublished* by default.

-The `status` field will be exposed in the pathways endpoint, and the API will also support filtering by its value.
+The **status** field will be exposed in the pathways endpoint, and the API will also support filtering by its value.

 Consequences
 --------------